-Queen Elizabeth national park offers a number of tourism activities where tourism can engage during their safari such as both morning and evening game drives, lion tracking at the ishasha sector, launch cruise at Kazinga channel, bird watching, nature walks, and chimpanzee trekking at Kyambura Gorge mostly common as the valley of apes.
+Queen Elizabeth National Park offers a number of tourism activities where tourists can engage during their safari, such as both morning and evening game drives, lion tracking at the Ishasha sector, a launch cruise at Kazinga Channel, bird watching, nature walks, and chimpanzee trekking at Kyambura Gorge mostly known as the "Valley of the Apes."

-Tree climbing lions in the Ishasha sector can be spotted lazily lying up in acacia or the fig tree branches during either morning and evening game drive in your comfortable 4WD safari vehicle with a knowledgeable driver guide from Devine African Safaris.
-Besides these unique tree-climbing lions, you can also spot other animals including African cape buffaloes, Topi, warthogs, Uganda kobs, elephants, bird species like the martial eagle, brown snake eagle, Bateleur, palm nut vulture, Ross's turaco, grey woodpecker, white-headed barbet, African wattled plover, African fish eagle, grey-backed fiscal, white-browed robin chat, broad-billed roller, yellow-billed oxpecker, greater honeyguide, striped kingfisher, African green pigeon and many more.
+Tree-climbing lions in the Ishasha sector can be spotted lazily lying up in acacia or fig tree branches during either a morning or evening game drive in your comfortable 4WD safari vehicle with a knowledgeable driver guide from Devine African Safaris.
+Other animals spotted include African cape buffaloes, Topi, warthogs, Uganda kobs, elephants, and bird species such as the martial eagle, brown snake eagle, Bateleur, palm nut vulture, Ross's turaco, grey woodpecker, white-headed barbet, African wattled plover, African fish eagle, grey-backed fiscal, white-browed robinchat, broad-billed roller,

-Ishasha Sector is the tourism destination for big cats & big five lovers due to the unique tree-climbing lions.
-Ishasha sector is visited through although it is best visited during the dry seasons of June, July, August, September, and December, January, February, and early march yearly.
-During the dry seasons less, rainfall is received making the roads to the national parks accessible.
+Because of the unique tree-climbing lions, Ishasha Sector is a popular tourist destination for big cat and big five enthusiasts.
+Ishasha sector is visited throughout the year, although it is best visited during the dry seasons of June, July, August, September, and December, as well as January, February, and early March each year.
+During the dry seasons, less rainfall is received, making the roads to the national parks accessible.